canonical/snapcraft/manual-tests.md

     * Check that it should end ok
     * Check in the Web that the icon is now what the YAML says

+# Test creating a macaroon with a specific expiration

+1. Take note of the current date.
+Pick a date two days later, and convert it into ISO 8601.
+For example, midnight on February 5th, 2019 is '2019-02-05T00:00:00'.
+2. Run 'snapcraft export-login --expires="2019-02-05T00:00:00" exported', using the expiration date you calculated.
+3. Snapcraft will print the capabilities of the exported login.
+Verify that the expiration date you requested is the one that it prints.